Ziad-Ghoraba/Data-Structures-CPP/README.md

   - `debug_print_address`: Prints node addresses and data.
   - `debug_print_node`: Prints details about a specific node.
   - `debug_print_list`: Prints the entire list with debug information.
+---

+## 📌 4.
+Stack

+This repository now includes multiple implementations of the **Stack** data structure to explore various approaches and stack-based algorithms.

+### Key Features:
+- **Stack Implementations**:
+  - **Array-based Stack**: Uses a dynamic array with push, pop, peek, and display operations.
+  - **Two-Stack Implementation**: Implements two stacks in a single array for memory efficiency.
+  - **Reverse Stack Operations**: Functions to reverse a stack using recursion and insertion at the bottom.
+- **Stack-Based Algorithms**:
+  - `reverse_subWords`: Reverses each word in a sentence while keeping the order of words.
+  - `reverse_num`: Reverses the digits of a number.
+  - `valid_parentheses`: Checks if a string contains balanced parentheses.
+  - `removeDuplicates`: Removes consecutive duplicate characters from a string.
+  - `asteroidCollision`: Simulates asteroid collisions using a stack.
+  - `infix_to_postfix`: Converts an infix expression to postfix notation for easier computation.
+  - `infix_to_postfix_efficient`: Optimized version of the infix-to-postfix conversion.

+---
 ### Prerequisites
 - A working installation of a C++ compiler (e.g., GCC, Clang, or MSVC).
 - A code editor or IDE that supports C++ (e.g., Visual Studio Code, CLion, or Visual Studio).